ecommerceberlin/targiehandlu.pl/pages/_markdown/legal-visitors-en.md

 ### 6. Personal data

-All information about personal data protection and privacy one can find here in our​​ ​[https://targiehandlu.pl/legal/visitors-data](https://targiehandlu.pl/legal/visitors-data) Information about personal data protection
+All information about personal data protection and privacy one can find here in our [https://targiehandlu.pl/legal/visitors-data](https://targiehandlu.pl/legal/visitors-data) Information about personal data protection

 ### 7. Final provisions